Dacia spring

 The Spring has been conceived to be a 100% electric vehicle.
 Under its hood are not going to install combustion engines of any kind.
 The range is limited to two versions.
 Of course, it is certified with the DGT's ZERO environmental mark, which offers interesting advantages for urban use.
 It always diverts power to the front axle via an automatic transmission.

 The benefits of this small electric SUV are mainly intended for urban use.
-Top speed of 125 km/h and acceleration from 0 to 100 km/h in 19,1 seconds.
-For recharging, a maximum power of 30 kW in alternating current and 6,6 kW in direct current is offered.
-That leaves us with times ranging from 56 minutes (0-80% at 30 kW) to 13,5 hours (2,3 kW tap).
+Top speed of 125 km/h and acceleration from 0 to 100 km/h in 6,9 seconds in the best case.
+For charging, the car offers a maximum power of 40 kW for alternating current and 7 kW for direct current.
+This leaves charging times ranging from 50 minutes (0%-80% at 30 kW) to 13,5 hours (2,3 kW socket).

 Equipment of the Dacia Spring